× Home About Events Resources Education IFSS Contact ESS Congress 2025 Membership Publications Committee Members links LOGIN

 The aforementioned shall be achieved by:

-- Encouraging professional education and mentoring of the young investigators in the field of shock, trauma, and sepsis.
+• Encouraging professional education and mentoring of the young investigators in shock, trauma, and sepsis.

 The ESS has created a resource for ESS members who are looking for networking opportunities and would like to share their areas of interest with other experts.